matloff/regtools/inst/NoPVals.md

 been startled by the results at first, because "Everything came out significant!"
 Of course, he shouldn't have been surprised.

+One might argue that these issues could be addressed by paying attention to the power of the test.
+But it is not very meaningful to ask the probability of rejecting a hypothesis that we already know is false.

 ## Implication 2

 It makes no sense to ask a question that we already know to be